andornaut/spidernotes-chrome/README.md

 SpiderNotes - Google Chrome Extension
 =====================================

-SpiderNotes is a Google Chrome Extension that lets you:
+[SpiderNotes][download] is a Google Chrome Extension that lets you:

 * Conveniently take notes while you browse the web.
 * Know when your notes link to the websites that you visit.
 * Encrypt your notes for better privacy.
 * Access your notes from multiple devices.

-This repository is for the client-side component of the [SpiderNotes Google Chrome Extension][download].
-The [Google App Engine component][spidernotes-gae] is hosted in a separate repository.
+This repository is for the client-side code.
+The [Google App Engine code][spidernotes-gae] is hosted in a separate repository.

 ![Screenshot][screenshot-image]